-The Music 1 and 2 courses are designed to cater for students who have an interest in Jazz and/or Classical Music.
-On selecting the course and in consultation with Music teachers, each student will be able to choose the context (Jazz or Classical) in which they would like to study Music.
-Students who are considering studying Music ATAR courses in Year 11 and Year 12 are highly advised to select this course.
+The Music 1 and 2 sequential courses cater to students interested in jazz and/or classical music.
+This course is recommended for students who have completed the Year 9 Music course.
+Upon selecting the course and in consultation with Music teachers, each student can choose the context (Jazz or Classical) in which they would like to study Music predominantly.
+Students considering studying Music ATAR courses in Year 11 and Year 12 are highly advised to select this course.